angelacummings/angelacummings.github.io/_musings/On-the-Rocks.md

-Make no mistake--the heart shaped ice sheet; the ridge of volcanoes still oozing out their stuff; the slow, cool ocean resting just beneath the surface--do not disregard what all this adds up to.
+Make no mistake -- the heart-shaped ice sheet; the ridge of volcanoes still oozing out their stuff; the slow, cool ocean resting just beneath the surface -- do not disregard what all this adds up to.
 Our Hero, like all heroes, is a romantic.